AndersDJohnson/magnificent.js/README.md

 <script type="text/javascript" src="path/to/js/mag.js"></script>
 <script type="text/javascript" src="path/to/js/mag-jquery.js"></script>
 ```
-To include jquery-bridget please refer to [jquery-bridget github project][jquery-bridget]
+To include jquery-bridget please refer to [jquery-bridget github project][jquery-bridget] or check your bower installation folders for the path.

 To use the additional functionality described in the [demo][mag-demo], include also:

+* For scroll zoom include also:
 [https://github.com/jquery/jquery-mousewheel][jquery-mousewheel]

+* For drag events:
 [https://github.com/threedubmedia/jquery.threedubmedia][jquery-threedubmedia]

 Usage examples are available in the [demo][mag-demo] and the [JSDoc][mag-jsdoc].